 Our Summer 2021 program is underway and planned program dates for our next cohort are June 1 through August 5, 2022.
-The application for Summer 2022 will open in late 2021.
+The application for Summer 2022 will open December 1, 2021.

 Students receive a competitive stipend of at least $4,500.
-In addition, housing and travel are paid for by the program.
+In addition, housing on the Washington University campus and travel are paid for by the program.

 All students participating in the OGR Undergraduate Scholars programs will take part in cutting-edge research as part of an independent research team in a lab at the Washington University School of Medicine.
 All students will give oral presentations on their research findings as part of a Closing Symposium at the end of the program.

-Undergraduate Scholars must be a sophomore, junior, or senior at a four-year institution at the time of program entry.
+Undergraduate Scholars must be a first-year, sophomore, or junior at a four-year institution at the time of program application.

 - Residency: Must be a US citizen or permanent resident

 - A desire to pursue a PhD in the biological science, especially genomics

 OGR is supported by the National Human Genome Research Institute’s Diversity Action Plan.

 To start an application for the Undergraduate Scholars program, please click the “Apply Online” button below, create a new account, and use the application for Summer Undergraduate Research Programs.
 Do NOT use the Online Application link when logged in to the system.